Sonull/Predicting-the-price-of-a-house-in-King-County-WA---United-States-of-America/README.md

 * The scatterplot shows that there exists a moderately strong positive linear relationship between the square footage of the house and the price

 ![corr1](https://github.com/Sonull/Price-Prediction-using-Multiple-Linear-Regression/blob/master/Codes/corr1.png)
+* The correlation coefficient between ‘bedrooms’ and ‘price’ = 0.3083496
+* p-value=0
+* Since p-value < alpha (0.05), we reject the null hypothesis and conclude that the correlation coefficient is significant.
+That is, there is evidence to suggest that there is significant positive correlation between the number of bedrooms and the price of the house at 5% level of significance